solstoryorg/soldocusaur/docs/standard/permissioning.md

 ---
-sidebar_position: 3
+sidebar_position: 5
 ---

 # Permissioning

 Solstory deliberately offers fine grained control over when and how a story should be displayed.
-This is to protect the rights and interests of the nft creator (sometimes referred to as the "owner" in documentation–on the assumption that the API is used before sale), the writer-program developer, and the eventual end user (sometimes referred to as the "holder").
+This is to protect the rights and interests of the nft creator (in technical terms this is enforced by giving permissions to do "creator" things to whomever holds the update rights in the metaplex pda, so in many ways this is like a sort of copyright that could theoretically also be sold) that the API is used before sale), the writer-program developer, and the eventual end user (sometimes referred to as the "holder").

 ## Permissioning Flags